 Significant damages resulted from the injury.
 It must be shown that the patient suffered significant damages due to the injury caused by the healthcare provider.
 Examples of damages can include loss of income, pain and suffering, disability, or significant past and future medical bills.

-Hiring a lawyer in Fairfax with experience handling medical malpractice cases will be crucial to obtaining a successful outcome to your claim.
+Hiring a lawyer in Northern Virginia with experience handling medical malpractice cases will be crucial to obtaining a successful outcome to your claim.
 A medical malpractice lawyer can:

 Taking legal action for a medical malpractice claim is expensive, complex and time is of the essence, as Virginia’s statute of limitations sets a time limit of one to two years to file a medical malpractice claim.
 Many lawyers will cover upfront costs, as many work on a contingency fee basis, which means you will only pay legal fees when you successfully obtain compensation.